NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Tomb Jelly.md

     desc: "`pf2:1` Pseudopod +15 ()\n__Damage__  1d6 acid plus tomb-curse 1d8 + 6 bludgeoning plus tomb-curse"

   - name: "Bound in Death"
     desc: "`pf2:1` (healing,void) The tomb jelly splatters some of its substance on a willing undead creature within its reach.
-The target regains 5 HP and its melee Strikes get the benefits of tomb curse until the end of its next turn."
+The target regains 5 void healing HP and its melee Strikes get the benefits of tomb curse until the end of its next turn."

   - name: "Flesh-dissolving Acid"
     desc: "  A tomb jelly's acid damages only flesh."